publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch23/schVIII/ptB/m__us_usc_t12_s2279bb–2.md

     (a) __In general__

-    Except as provided in subsection (b) of this section, for purposes of this part, the minimum capital level for the Corporation shall be an amount of core capital equal to the sum of
+    Except as provided in subsection (b), for purposes of this part, the minimum capital level for the Corporation shall be an amount of core capital equal to the sum of

         (1) 2.75 percent of the aggregate on-balance sheet assets of the Corporation, as determined in accordance with generally accepted accounting principles; and